Chance for storms followed by strong wind gusts and fire danger Friday afternoon

 Today will be a busy day in the weather, especially this afternoon.
-We are still tracking a chance for isolated severe thunderstorms east of Highway 65 (Branson – Springfield – Bolivar) beginning around midday into the early afternoon hours.
+We are still tracking a chance for isolated severe thunderstorms east of Highway 65 (Branson, Springfield, Bolivar) beginning around midday into the early afternoon hours.
 The main hazard with any storm that can develop will be wind gusts up to 70 mph.
 Farther east closer to Highway 63 (Mtn.
-Grove/Cabool – West Plains – Rolla) the risk for a tornado becomes elevated.
+Grove/Cabool, West Plains, Rolla) the risk of a tornado becomes elevated.

 While not everyone will see severe thunderstorms (isolated chances), everyone will see strong winds of 20-30 mph behind the dryline this afternoon.
 Winds will gust to over 50 mph at times so be prepared for non-thunderstorm damaging winds.
 Power bumps and some minor tree/roof damage are possible with these winds later today.